Arizona Borrowers’ Bill of Rights

 AN ACT

-AMENDING TITLE 6, ARIZONA REVISED STATUTES, BY REPEALING SECTIONS 6-601 THROUGH 6-649 AND ADDING NEW SECTIONS TO ESTABLISH COMPREHENSIVE CONSUMER LENDING PROTECTIONS AND PREVENT REGULATORY EVASION.
+AMENDING TITLE 6, ARIZONA REVISED STATUTES, BY REPEALING SECTIONS 6-601 THROUGH 6-649; ADDING NEW SECTIONS TO ESTABLISH COMPREHENSIVE CONSUMER LENDING PROTECTIONS AND PREVENT REGULATORY EVASION; AND CREATING A FRAMEWORK FOR PRODUCTIVE ASSET-BUILDING CREDIT TO SHIFT CAPITAL FROM EXTRACTIVE CONSUMPTION TO WEALTH-CREATING ENTERPRISE.

 Be it enacted by the Legislature of the State of Arizona: